EvergreenGames/E87Website/README.md

 landing page

-top bar
+top bar - ruben

-about engineering
+about engineering - dorian

-about CS
+about CS - dorian

 Jobs

 Learn CS

-about us
+about us - all